greybyte/webui/docs/source/usage/credentials.rst

 User credential can only be used and accessed by the user that created them.

+Jobs that are executed by an user will use: (*if the job is set to need credentials*)

+* the user-credentials matching the jobs :code:`credential category`

-Jobs that are executed by an user will use the first user-credentials found as a fallback in case no other credentials were provided/configured (*but the job is set to need credentials*)!
+* or the first user-credentials found as a fallback in case no other credentials were provided/configured

 ----